-The fortnightly payment will start to be issued from the ATO from 1 May 2020 and will be backdated to 30 March 2020.
-If employees have been stood down since 1 March 2020, they are still eligible for these payments.
+The fortnightly payment was first issued from the ATO from 1 May 2020 and was backdated to 30 March 2020.
+If employees had been stood down since 1 March 2020, they were still eligible for these payments.

-Where employers participate in the scheme, their employees will receive this payment as follows:
+Where employers participate in the scheme, their employees received this payment as follows: